sathomas/jsDataV.is/src/text/chap07/00-intro.md

 To see some of the powerful features of <span class="smcp">D3</span>.js, we'll take a whirlwind tour.
 This chapter’s examples include:

-* Using an unconventional chart type for special data.
+* Adapting a traditional chart type for particular data.
 * Building a force-directed graph that responds to user interactions.
 * Displaying map-based data using high-quality Scalable Vector Graphics.
 * Creating a fully custom visualization.